zawis/zawis.github.io/README.md

 <!--![Celeste Preview](https://user-images.githubusercontent.com/4868132/48317284-981f4080-e62a-11e8-94e4-f3d7db9506a7.png) -->

-You can check out Celeste in action in [the demo site](https://nicoelayda.github.io/celeste).
+You can check it out in action in [the demo site](https://nicoelayda.github.io/celeste).

 ## License